KQOB

-KQOB (96.9 FM) is a commercial radio station licensed to Enid, Oklahoma, and serving the Oklahoma City metropolitan area.
+KQOB (96.9 FM) is a commercial radio station licensed to Enid, Oklahoma, and serving the Oklahoma City Metroplex.
 It is owned by Champlin Broadcasting and calls itself Freedom 96.9.
-KQOB airs a talk radio format.
-Most of the schedule is made up of nationally syndicated conservative talk hosts, including Hugh Hewitt, Mike Gallagher, Dave Ramsey.
-Most hours begin with world and national news from Townhall News.
+KQOB airs a talk radio format with studios and offices on NW 64th Street in Oklahoma City.

-KQOB has an effective radiated power (ERP) of 100,000 watts.
+KQOB is a Class C FM station with an effective radiated power (ERP) of 98,000 watts (100,000 with beam tilt).
 The transmitter is on North 2980 Road in Crescent, Oklahoma, about 25 miles north of Oklahoma City.

+Programming

+Most of the KQOB schedule is syndicated conservative talk programs.
+One local host is heard weekday mornings, former State Senator Jake Merrick.
+Other hosts include Brian Kilmeade, Dana Loesch, Dan Bongino, Joe Pags, Bill O'Reilly, Jimmy Failla, Mike Gallagher, Dave Ramsey and Hugh Hewitt.

+Weekends feature specialty shows on money, health, guns and cars, along with repeats of some weekday shows.
+Most hours being with an update from Townhall News.

 History

 KCRC-FM and KMMZ

 The station signed on the air on May 1, 1967.
 The original call sign was KCRC-FM, the FM counterpart to KCRC 1390 AM.
 KCRC-FM was separately programmed with a beautiful music format, playing quarter hour sweeps of mostly instrumental cover versions of popular songs.
 It later switched its call letters to KNID and had a mostly country format until 2000.
 On July 12, 2000, the station changed its call sign to KMKZ.

-On November 24, 2000, its call sign became KMMZ, moved to a tower closer to Oklahoma City, changed its slogan to "Memories 96.9", and began using the ABC Network’s “Memories” network for its programming.
+On November 24, 2000, its call sign became KMMZ.
+It moved to a tower closer to Oklahoma City, changed its slogan to "Memories 96.9", and began using the ABC Network’s “Memories” network for its programming.

 The Bull and BOB FM

 KMMZ began stunting on November 13, 2002, and adopted the slogan “The Bull's Oklahoma Christmas”, playing Christmas music by country artists.
 On December 26, 2002, the station adopted “The Bull” slogan and Red Dirt Country format from then-KQBL (104.9 FM).
 The station began using the KQBL call sign on September 1, 2003.

 The station began stunting again at 9 a.m. on November 3, 2003 with a brief all-comedy format.
 At 10:45 that morning, the station became "96.9 BOB FM" with an adult hits format.
-The station switched calls to KQOB on December 8, 2003.
+The station switched call letters to KQOB on December 8, 2003.

 On June 10, 2015, KQOB dropped the "Bob FM" branding and rebranded as "Classic Rock 96.9".
+It began playing classic rock songs from the 1960s through the early 90s.